tethysplatform/tethys/docs/supplementary/optional_features.rst

 Track Failed Login Attempts
 ---------------------------

-Tracking failed loging allows Tethys to lock user accounts after a certain number of failed attempts, and alerts users of the number of failed attempts when they login.
+Tracking failed logins allows Tethys to lock user accounts after a certain number of failed attempts, and alerts users of the number of failed attempts when they login.

 **dependencies**
     - ``django-axes``